MerlinMagic2018/Lightning-Cash/README.md

 - Block Reward : 5 LightningCash - halved every 8 400 000 blocks ( currently at 2.5 LNC / block )

-- Synchronising the wallet takes about 8 hours with a normal download speed.
+- Synchronising the wallet takes about 8 hours with a good download speed.
   A bootstrap is available here : https://easyupload.io/3u05xq ( made on September 10th 2022 ) ( txindex=1 )
+  Another bootstrap is availble here : https://drive.google.com/file/d/1fv-vRKYeF6exOu5xA1hh8DmbiLewnxZk/view?usp=sharing This one has a very high maximum download speed.
+With a gygabyte download speed, it takes 3 minutes to download.
+Made on September 19th 2022 ( txindex=1 )